RakshitTikoo/15-466-f22-base6/README.md

 How To Play:

 The goal of the game is to score as many points as possible.
 P1 and P2 have their own type of balls (yellow for P1, red for P2).
-If a yellow ball hits any brick, it a P1 point, and vice versa for red balls.
+If a yellow ball hits any brick, it countsas a P1 point, and vice versa for red balls.
 If a ball (red or yellow) is missed by a Player (it goes behind the player), it counts as the other player's point.
 The game runs as long there are balls present in the play area.
-Now breaking the bricks and drop power ups as well, which when caught by the player gives the following power ups -
+Now breaking the bricks drops power ups as well, which when caught by the player gives the following power ups -

 1) Longer Paddle
-2) Increase Player Speed
+2) Increased Player Speed
-3) Multiple Balls Spawn
+3) Multiple Balls Spawning
 4) Reverse all ball Direction (Activated by pressing W), which is indicated by a string indicating the Power up is available
 5) Change all balls to player color (Activated by pressing Space), which is indicated by a string indicating the Power up is available